spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/service-points-domain-walkthrough.md

 ### Plugins

-The following plugin handles address substitution when the cart item has a service point selected and the shipment type is set to `pickup`:
+The following widget handles address substitution when the cart item has a service point selected and the shipment type is set to `pickup`:

 - **\SprykerShop\Yves\ServicePointWidget\Plugin\CustomerPage\ServicePointAddressCheckoutAddressCollectionFormExpanderPlugin**